sbrunner/metatask/README.md

 Tools that support:
 - Runs commands on a set of files
-- Mupty process the for fast run
+- Multi process the for fast run
 - Read metadata from the file with exiftool
 - Use metadata in rename or command
 - Set metadata on the file
+- Support jinja template
 - Rename or move the file

 Config file `<Standard config path>/metatask.yaml`, `~/.config/metatask.yaml` on Linux